ankitrj7/Questions/Readme.txt

 For problem statement 1 :-
-Code is written in python with output
+Code is written in python3 with input and output

 For problem statement 2:-
 Code is written in C++ with input and output